Tarball (oil)

+Distribution

 Tarballs may be dispersed over long distances by deep sea currents.
 The density of tarballs depends on the solids picked up in the weathering process.
 They can range in density with some being more dense than seawater, which, at 1.025 g/ml, is more dense than the density of fresh water.
 When the tarballs are less dense than seawater, they can travel over great distances.

 They can also be contained like oil and picked up using a variety of methods.
 Containment booms can be used to isolate tarballs similar to methods used to isolate oil.